messi-yang/ggol/README.md

     game, _ := ggol.NewGame(
         &ggol.Size{Height: 3, Width: 3}, // Size of the game.
         CustomCell{Alive: false}, // Initial Custom Cell.
-        customCellIterator, // Your custom rools of the game, see above.
+        customIterateCellFunc, // Your custom rools of the game, see above.
     )

     // Bring cells at (1, 0), (1, 1), (1, 2) to alive.